The Language of Approval: Identifying the Drivers of Positive Feedback Online: Discussion and Implications

 While our models achieve strong predictive performance, we do not validate these predictions against human judgments of post quality.
 Future research should conduct controlled human evaluation studies where moderators and users rank pairs of posts, comparing these rankings against our model predictions.
 Such validation would help determine whether our approach captures genuine quality signals or merely reflects voting patterns that may diverge from human perceptions of valuable contributions.
+Further, we do not evaluate the potential of transformer-based or large language models on this prediction task~\cite{goyal2026vastu}.